Annual Technical Report 2006 on Trademark Information Activities submitted by Canada (SCIT/ATR/TM/2006/CA)

 Use of electronic classification systems to check the classification symbols furnished by an applicant and which are contained in the lists of goods and/or services

-The wares and services are classified for reference purposes under the NICE classification using an automated classifier which is part of the NUANS (Newly Updated Automated Name Search) system.
+The wares and services are classified for reference purposes under the NICE classification using an automated classifier.
+This service is provided by Marque D’Or service provider.

-The automated classifier dictionary has been updated with the latest version of the NICE classification.
+The automated classifier dictionary will be updated with the latest version of the NICE classification by September 2007.

 Obligation for applicants to use pre-defined terms of the classification applied